ani98622/-Default-Prediction-Predict-if-a-customer-will-default-in-the-future/Readme.md

 ## Note : The earlier repository of the project got deleted somehow.
-I am working on it and soon update the modular code in which I have files setup.py, requirements.txt, src, eda file etc.
+I am working on it and soon update the modular code in which I have files setup.py, requirements.txt, src, eda file, logger, exception handling, data ingestion, data transformation etc. Neverthless, I have uploaded the "ipynb" have a glance over it.
 # Default-Probabilty-Prediction
 **Objective** :  To predict the *probability* that a customer/individual does not pay back their credit card balance <br>&emsp;&emsp;&emsp; amount in the *future* based on their monthly customer profile.
 The target binary variable is calculated <br>&emsp;&emsp;&emsp; by observing 18 months performance window after the latest credit card statement, and if the <br> &emsp;&emsp;&emsp; customer does not pay due amount in 120 days after their latest statement date it is considered a <br>
 &emsp;&emsp;&emsp; default  event.;